Factual/skuld/README.md

 ### Enqueue

-To enqueue a task, generate a 160-bit flake ID and assign it to the task.
+To enqueue a task, generate a 160-bit [Flake ID][flake] and assign it to the task.
 Compute the partition for that ID.
 Broadcast the task to all nodes in that partition.
 Wait for a quorum of nodes to respond by default; though the client could request a smaller or larger W val.
 Once a W nodes have acked the task, respond to the client with the number of acking nodes.
 By giving the generated ID back to the client, the client can retry its write idempotently.

 ### Claim